IQEngine/IQEngine/tools/iqscene_synthesizer/README.md

 Saves to SigMF.

-Prepared for by Qoherent for the IQ Engine project.
+Prepared for by Qoherent for the IQEngine project.

 ## Installation